What We Offer: 1 Term, 1 Week or 1 Session

 8-10 weekly sessions of 2 - 2 1/2 hours.

-Over the course of a term students will explore a wide range of topics relating to one central theme.
+Over the course of a term participants will explore a wide range of topics relating to one central theme.
 Group discussions, philosophical games and practical exercises in drawing, printmaking and painting feed into one another.

 "Art & Philosophy at the RCA", Royal College of Art, October-December 2017.